-Advanced knowledge on the impacts of climate change and different natural and socioeconomic drivers on inland ice and permafrost, and its global repercussions, including climate-ecosystem interactions, which is relevant to international initiatives, such as the

-World Climate Research Programme (WCRP)'s Climate and Cryosphere Project, or the IPBES.

-- Further developed and improved climate and Earth System Models (ESMs) that inform the international climate assessments (e.g. CMIP models, CORDEX) and support the development of "digital twins" under the Destination Earth Initiative. - Advanced provision and use of observations, including in-situ, of complex processes with focus on dynamic and vulnerable regions that may lead to high impact changes. - Supported climate change adaptation strategies including, where relevant, the development of solutions to enhance the resilience of local communities.
+- Advanced knowledge on the impacts of climate change and different natural and socioeconomic drivers on inland ice and permafrost, and its global repercussions, including climate-ecosystem interactions, which is relevant to international initiatives, such as the World Climate Research Programme (WCRP)'s Climate and Cryosphere Project, or the IPBES. - Further developed and improved climate and Earth System Models (ESMs) that inform the international climate assessments (e.g. CMIP models, CORDEX) and the "digital twins" of the Destination Earth Initiative. - Advanced provision and use of observations, including in-situ, of complex processes with focus on dynamic and vulnerable regions that may lead to high impact changes.